Related ToolsReclaimMotionCalendlyGoogle Document AiAsanaClickupTodoistLinearOtterFirefliesHubspotSalesforcePipedrive

 Key Features

 AI-powered routing: Calendly Assist analyzes incoming booking requests and routes them to the right team member based on availability, round-robin distribution, workload balancing, or custom rules.
-Sales teams can distribute demo calls evenly, or route based on account size, industry, or territory.
+The AI learns from manual overrides and adjusts routing rules automatically.

 Calendly Assist (chat-based scheduling): A conversational AI that can be embedded on your website.
 Visitors describe their scheduling needs in natural language, and the AI handles the booking without requiring them to navigate a calendar interface.
-It’s more user-friendly than traditional scheduling forms, particularly for non-technical users.

 No-show reduction workflows: Automated reminder sequences, SMS notifications, and rescheduling prompts that reduce no-shows by 40-60% based on Calendly’s data.
-You can customize reminder timing and channels (email, SMS, Slack).

 Payment collection: Charge for appointments directly through the scheduling flow via Stripe or PayPal.
 Essential for consultants, coaches, and service providers.